petranol/base64-ransware-nim/README.md

 ```

-### when using this software/ransome ware be carefull the creator will not take any responsibility
+### when using this software/ransome ware be careful the creator will not take any responsibility